nodeSolidServer/solid-auth-client/README.md

 allows people to use apps on the Web while storing their data in their own data pod.

-`solid-auth-client` is a library that allows your apps to securely log in to Solid data pods and read and write data from them.
+`solid-auth-client` is a browser library that allows your apps to securely log in to Solid data pods and read and write data from them.